cutthroat78/Leaving-Cert-Notes/README.md

 - Convert physical biology cards on the circulatory system to notion and anki
 - Add Page 297 diagrams 27.5 and 27.6 into digital notes
 ### Business
+- Look into chapter 23 and business ethics and how to merge them/get rid of business ethics
 - Ask teacher for missing slides
 - Look at padlet links in Business Team
 - Page 250 + 251 challenges when starting a business section move into digital notes